Mashpoe/heck/README.md

 // the function "add" is compiled for a number and a string let d = add(1, "hello")

+// the function "add" was already compiled for two string arguments; no need to recompile let e = add("foo", "bar")

 print(d) // will print "1hello"

 ```

 The main philosiphy behind Heck is that every piece of code should have equivalent machine code.
 Other high level languages like JavaScript can't always be converted into machine code, so programs are either slow or partially optimized.
-This results in a program that is part bytecode, part machine code, which takes up extra resources, and has historically led to security exploits.
+This results in a program that's part bytecode, part machine code, which takes up extra resources, and has historically led to security exploits.

 There is nothing wrong with using bytecode by itself, but mixing it with machine code is not ideal.
 Of course, some implementations of Heck could be compiled into bytecode, but all valid Heck code must be able to be compiled into an executable binary or JITed on the fly with no funny business involved.